 There are several types of cracked teeth.
 Some can be detected using digital X-ray machines, while others are visible to the naked eye.
 In cases where the tooth root is damaged, a root canal treatment is the most viable option.
 The nerves and vessels of the tooth will be removed, and the resulting space will be filled with gutta-percha.
 A crown or tooth filling will be used to stabilize the tooth, and it will continue to function as normal.

-If you have any questions or concerns about cracked teeth in Brooklyn, NY, Crown Heights, Fort Greene, Clinton Hill, Prospect Park, Park Slope, or any other neighborhoods please contact Brooklyn Dentist.
+If you have any questions or concerns about cracked teeth in Brooklyn, NY, Crown Heights, Fort Greene, Clinton Hill, Prospect Park, Park Slope, or any other neighborhoods please contact Brooklyn Dental Spa.